 Wait using setTimeout

-One of the easiest way to achieve a 1 second delay is by using the setTimeout function that lives on the window global object.
+One of the easiest ways to achieve a 1 second delay is by using the setTimeout function that lives in the window global object.

 Here's an example: